 4. Marlin and Swordfish

 Marlins are easily distinguishable by their pointed fins and long, sharp bills.
 They are often caught unintentionally in the harvesting of other types of fish.
 The swordfish, another common billfish, faces problems as well.
 Although catching swordfish with harpoons or handlines is an ecologically sound method, most other catch tactics are not.
 Due to their very high mercury levels, the EDF recommends that women (especially pregnant women) and children steer clear of both marlin and swordfish consumption.

 5. Orange Roughy

-Like grouper, this fish lives a long life but is slow to reproduce, making it vulnerable to overfishing.
-As Seafood Watch puts it: "Orange roughy lives 100 years or more -- so the fillet in your freezer might be from a fish older than your grandmother!"
-This also means it has high levels of mercury, causing the EDF to issue a health advisory.
+Like grouper, this New Zealand fish lives a long life (up to 120 years!) but it is slow to reproduce, making this species vulnerable to overfishing.
+Also of concern is the impact bottom trawling for this fish has on sensitive deep-sea corals.
+Its long lifetime means it has high levels of mercury, causing the EDF to issue a health advisory.

 Although sardines are low in mercury and reproduce quickly, they are subject to population swings.
 The U.S. Pacific sardine fishery has been closed for the past three years to allow low population levels to rebuild.
 Keep an eye out for updates on when the sardine stock is healthy again, as these tiny fish are health powerhouses.
 In the meantime, avoid Atlantic sardines from the Mediterranean as well, as they are being depleted due to overfishing.

 Catch of the Day: Our Favorite Fish Recipes